 - You must care for young trees until they take root and grow independently.
 Protect them from heavy winds using stakes and straps if needed, but remove these once strong roots are in place.

-- Trees need water often in their first year of life, even more so when it’s hot or dry outside.
-Yet be careful not to drown them — too much water can make a tree sick!
+- Trees need water often in their first year of life, especially when it’s hot or dry outside.
+Yet be careful not to drown them—too much water can make a tree sick!
 If you see leaves starting to turn yellow, cut back on watering.

 - Avoid putting bark mulch directly against the trunk as this may cause rotting over time while keeping grass away from the base because the blade mower can damage young bark skin, which is sensitive.

-- Feeding trees with fertilizers during late winter or early spring helps them grow healthy and high; still read instructions before applying any product!
+- Feeding trees with fertilizers in late winter or early spring helps them grow healthy and robust; however, read the instructions before applying any product!

 - It’s also important to prune trees correctly when they’re young so they can form good shape as adult ones later in life: remove branches that cross each other, those that come off the main stem at less than a 45-degree angle (as weak), those pointing inward toward the center of the tree (as won’t get enough light) or rubbing each other (as causing wound).

-- Learn how to prune properly – cutting branches without hurting the rest of the plant – before attempting!
+- Learn how to prune correctly – cutting branches without hurting the rest of the plant – before attempting!

-- Get help from pros if dealing with large matured ones; these could pose risks due to safety reasons if not handled correctly.
+- Get help from pros if you are dealing with large, mature ones; if not handled correctly, they could pose risks for safety reasons.

 - If you notice any sign of pests or disease, get a tree expert to check it out immediately!
 The sooner you act, the better your chances to save your tree’s life.